This is a high demand program, and its spaces are limited, so our recommendation is to book your trip as early as possible.

-The program starts at 7:00 am in the Puerto Natales Bus Station to take the bus to the Portería Laguna Amarga, where you will enter the Torres del Paine National Park.
+The program starts in the Puerto Natales Bus Station to take the bus to the Portería Laguna Amarga, where you will enter the Torres del Paine National Park.
 After that, you will be able to take another ground transport to the Welcome Center, where you will have to register.
 After one of the best views of the Torres del Paine you can have from the starting point, if weather is good enough, you will enter the Patagonian landscape through a slope, the first test of the hike.
 You will have views of the surrounding valleys and the Cerro Paine, while you continue on the side of the Paine River until reaching Serón Campsite, where you will stay this first night.

 Day 2: Dickson Trek (18.5 km, 11.5 miles, 6 hours).

 After breakfast, you will take the route parallel to the Paine River, to get closer to the Cerro Paine side.
 You will go up by a steep track to the higher part that you will have to tour during the day, and in which you will have a privileged view of the surrounding mountains, besides the Paine Lake.
 Then, you will walk by the sides of the mount, parallel to the river.
 You will have time to stop in the Guardería Coirón for lunch and recover energy, before keep walking through the fields with views of granite walls.
 After that, you will see the Dickson Glacier in the distance, which means that that's the end of the hike for today.
 You will reach Dickson Campsite, near the lake with the same name and from the Paine River begins.

 Day 3: Perros Trek (9 km, 5.6 miles, 4 to 5 hours).